KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 # Summary
-This mod adds several new combat encounters from both OSRS and RS3 to the world of [Melvor Idle](https://www.melvoridle.com/).
+This mod adds several new combat encounters from OSRS and RS3 to the world of [Melvor Idle](https://www.melvoridle.com/).
 Of course, this comes with a multitude of new armour and weapons, including a lot of new equipment.

-Feel free to contribute directly or tell us your ideas, be it improvements (e.g. balancing) to existing content, or completely new content.
+Feel free to contribute directly or tell us your ideas, be it improvements (e.g. balancing) to existing content, or completely new content. ([Create an issue](https://github.com/KumaV1/Runescape-Encounters-in-Melvor/issues) or contact me on discord `@___kuma___`)

 # Prefice
 * I will not add GWD1 for now, [as a mod for that already exists](https://mod.io/g/melvoridle/m/godwars-recreation).